Simplicial Ricci Flow: Future Directions: Singularities, Surgery, Stability and the Simplicial Diffeomorphisms

-We have begun our numerical implementation of the RRF equations in 3-dimensions on 3-sphere lattices \cite{Ray:2012}.
+We have begun a numerical implementation of the RRF equations in 3-dimensions on 3-sphere lattices \cite{Ray:2012}.
 In particular, we are currently analyzing the RRF of geometries with 3-sphere topology with everywhere positive Ricci curvature \cite{Ray:2012}.
-In this analysis initial simplicial geometry is a perturbation of the lengths of each of the 720 edges of the 600-cell regular polytope (Sec.~\ref{Sec:600}) about their regular values so as to keep the $Rc$ positive everywhere.
+In this analysis, the initial simplicial geometry is a perturbation of the length of each of the 720 edges of the 600-cell regular polytope (Sec.~\ref{Sec:600}) about their regular values so as to keep the $Rc$ positive everywhere.
 Hamilton proved that non-uniformities in such geometries will converge to the regular 600-cell polytope exponentially fast \cite{Hamilton:1982} provided that the RRF faithfully reproduces continuum RF.
 We are also examining Type-1 and Type -2 singularity formation in a simplicial representation of the dumbbell model \cite{Tison:2012,Gu:2012b}.
 Our preliminary results for both models are qualitatively consistent uniformization; however, we need to carefully examine the detailed exponential fast uniformization predicted by Hamilton and to examine numerical behavior of the normalized RRF equations and their stability/instability.
-For small perturbation around the 600-cell model we examined the 720 eigenvalues of the Jacobian for the RRF equations and we find numerous positive real values indicating a stability issue \cite{Ray:2012}.
+For small perturbation around the 600-cell model we examined the 720 eigenvalues of the Jacobian for the RRF equations and we find numerous positive real values indicating the well-known instability of the linearized RF equations about a 3-sphere geometry \cite{Ray:2012}.
 Examining the stability of the RRF equations and providing suitable reformulations of these equations is the primary focus of our research.

 We are animated by three directions for this analysis.
 First, Perelman introduced a gauge fixed (conformal and diffeomorphism) modified RF evolution by introducing an entropy integral -- an integral which produces uniformization via a gradient flow \cite{Perelman:2003}.
 We ask, ``What is the simplicial analogue of this for a piecewise flat simplicial lattice"?
 Second, an approximate simplicial diffeomorphism structure for a piecewise flat simplicial geometry has been understood \cite{GKMM:2009} and successfully implemented in RC.
 This should enable us to examine a modified RRF equation using these approximate diffeomorphic degrees of freedom in order to improve the uniformization of the simplicial geometry (e.g. well-centered Delaunay lattices, maximally regular simplexes, etc.).
 Finally, there are many similarities between RF and issues involved in evolving black hole spacetimes that we believe can inform both fields of research.